dev-zastai/product-docs/_posts/2024-11-19-Brief-Announcement-X.md

 Unlike traditional penetration testing tools that overwhelm you with false positives, Zast.ai delivers a fully-automated, end-to-end solution.
 Our AI-powered virtual security expert agents:

-- 🔍 Scan and analyze code
+- 🔍 Audit and assess code
 - 🔓 Explore and identify vulnerability candidates
 - ✅ Verify each vulnerability with a Proof of Concept (POC) This ensures that every vulnerability in your report is 100% real—no false positives and no waste of time.